As part of BIGGA's commitment to its members, it works closely with many of the professional associations and governing bodies in the golf industry.

 Representing a fundamental shift to the approach to professional education in golf club management, the three partner organisations of the Golf Club Management Partnership – GCMA, PGA and BIGGA have combined forces to create the ASQ L5 Diploma in Golf Club Management.

-Suitable for, and open to all levels of skills and experience, this accredited golf specific qualification is perfectly suited for existing managers, and those looking to move into the profession, perhaps from related roles in the golf industry.
+Suitable for, and open to all levels of skills and experience, this accredited golf specific qualification is perfectly suited to existing managers, and those looking to move into the profession, perhaps from related roles in the golf industry.

 The Diploma can be studied at your own pace, over a maximum of three years, to accommodate the varying schedules of working managers, or aspiring industry professionals.
-With an emphasis on flexible learning it will be delivered through a combination of online and face to face workshops.
+With an emphasis on flexible learning it will be delivered through a combination of online and face-to-face workshops.

 Training and education that has been previously undertaken, and is relevant to this new qualification, can be recognised through a formal process in order that course work is not unnecessarily repeated.

 The Diploma covers all the core skills required to manage a golf club, and notably will be an ASQ externally quality assured qualification, visible on the framework of regulated qualifications.Apply now